-The following is the information we need in your explanation for each error you are correcting:
+Provide the following information in your explanation for each correction.

-- Form 943-X line number(s) affected,
+- Form 943-X line number(s) affected.

-- Date you discovered the error,
+- Date you discovered the error.

-- Difference (amount of the error), and
+- Difference (amount of the error).

 - Cause of the error.

 You may report the information in paragraph form.
 The following paragraph is an example.